PanagiotisAnastasakis/BSc-Thesis/README.md

 # Thesis
-Code files and final pdf of my BSc thesis at University of Crete
+Code files and final pdf of my BSc thesis at University of Crete.